adiseshukumarm/audioreach-creator-ui/docs/graph-designer-edit/requirements/graph-designer-edit-requirements.md

 **REQ-007** User can add a module by dragging it inside a subgraph but **outside any existing container**.
 The tool auto-creates a new container within that subgraph and places the module inside it.
 The canvas is updated only after the backend confirms.
+If the call fails, an error toast is shown and no change is applied to the canvas.

-**REQ-008** User can delete a module instance via the context menu or the **Delete key**.
+**REQ-008** User can select and delete a module instance via the context menu or the **Delete key**.
 The canvas is updated only after the backend confirms the deletion.
 On failure, an error toast is shown.